formkiq/docs.formkiq.com/docs/formkiq-modules/installation/formkiq.md

 Review and configure the standard FormKiQ parameters as described in the [Quick Start Guide](/docs/getting-started/quick-start#required-parameters).

 #### Additional Parameters

+Your commercial template may include additional parameters depending on licensed edition, selected modules, and deployment architecture.

 ##### Certificate Integration
 ```plaintext